-- 270 NC-SI over MCTP is based on DSP0222 (NC-SI).
+- 274 NC-SI over MCTP is based on DSP0222 (NC-SI).
 The NC-SI over MCTP Binding Specification replaces - the RBT Protocol with a definition of NC-SI communications using MCTP.
-The MCTP Transport Bindings - are defined in other companion specifications such as MCTP SMBus Binding Specification (DSP0237) - 273 and MCTP PCIe Binding Specification (DSP0238).
-Only the NC-SI command processing is inherited from - DSP0222.
-Thus only parts of the NC-SI specification not related to the physical transport protocol may be - 275 relevant to this specification.
+The MCTP Transport Bindings - are defined in other companion specifications such as MCTP SMBus Binding Specification (DSP0237) - 277 and MCTP PCIe Binding Specification (DSP0238).
+Only the NC-SI command processing is inherited from - 278 DSP0222.
+Thus only parts of the NC-SI specification not related to the physical transport protocol are - 279 relevant to this specification.

-6.1 NC-SI over RBT
+280 5.2 NC-SI over RBT

-A Network Controller Sideband Interface (NC-SI) is a combination of logical and physical paths that interconnect the Management Controller and Network Controller(s) for the purpose of transferring management communication traffic among them.
-NC-SI includes commands and associated responses, which the Management Controller uses to control the status and operation of the Network Controller(s).
-NC-SI also includes a mechanism for transporting management traffic and asynchronous notifications.

-Figure 1 depicts the NC-SI Traffic Flow Diagram as currently defined by NC-SI.
-As indicated, the interface is based on RBT.
-The figure depicts a single management controller and a single Ethernet device, which contains a single port.
-NC-SI comprehends multiple Network Controller devices (or "packages") and ports (or "channels").
+- 281 A Network Controller Sideband Interface (NC-SI) is a combination of logical and physical paths that - interconnect the Management Controller and Network Controller(s) for the purpose of transferring - 283 management communication traffic among them.
+NC-SI includes commands and associated responses. - which the Management Controller uses to control the status and operation of the Network Controller(s). - 285 NC-SI also includes a mechanism for transporting management traffic and asynchronous notifications. - 286 Figure 1 depicts the NC-SI Traffic Flow Diagram as currently defined by NC-SI.
+As indicated, the interface - is based on RBT.
+The figure depicts a single management controller and a single Ethernet device, which - 288 contains a single port.
+NC-SI comprehends multiple Network Controller devices (or "packages") and ports - 289 (or "channels").